Fire Alarm testing Prices from £100!

 - Fire Alarm Sounders.

-A Grade fire alarm systems are usually found in commercial settings, but are also seem in homes.
+A Grade fire alarm systems are usually found in commercial settings, but are also seen in homes.
 Mainly HMO’s or house of multiple occupancy.

 D Grade Fire Alarm Type System:

 D grade fire alarms are now in regulation to get it done.
 It is the most common in domestic type properties, they are always installed in new builds as it is now regulation to have this done.
 They are installed by interlinking each smoke and heat alarm together via the mains.
 This is then backed up with battery power to ensure constant supply.

 - Alarm panel is in normal operation.